gisle/isoweek/README.rst

     Return the given day of week as a datetime.date object.

 Week.days()
-    Returns the 7 days of the week as a list.
+    Return the 7 days of the week as a list.

 Week.contains(day)
     Check if the given datetime.date falls within the week.